tagohd/mono/Items/Legendary Artifacts/The Legendary Artifacts.md

 #items #legendary-artifact #the-orb #soul-amplifier #soul #luke-campbell #cursed-al #unanswered-questions #rhapsody

 Sudosays:: If it's linked, do I really need to tag it?
+(L: not really!)